 Exploring Ultra Violet – Pantone’s 2018 Color of the Year

-Mohawk’s Director of Design Segment, Royce Epstein, takes a look at Pantone’s much-talked about choice for 2018’s Color of the Year
+Mohawk’s A&D Design Director Royce Epstein, takes a look at Pantone’s much-talked about choice for 2018’s Color of the Year

 This blue-based purple is mysterious, spiritual, and otherworldly, directing us towards the Cosmos and Hyper-Nature.